aenq/News-Application/README.md

 # News-Application
-I got this challenge from my lecturer to build a news application without API within a week
+I got this challenge from my lecturer to build a mobile news application without API within a week using Flutter Dart